JonathanSpiller/portfolio_setup/README.md

 ## The Sections

 1. Space them nicely
-1. Kepp things responsive by using the Bootstrap grid.
+1. Keep things responsive by using the Bootstrap grid.
 1. For the *Blog* section, use Bootstrap4 "Cards".
 They are prebuilt elements ready to use."
 1. For the *Contact* section, use a form and the Bootstrap form controls.
 1. You can add social media icons using one of Bootstraps recommended Icon Sets.